M I T E S H

 • Ability to record damage with photo and notation

 In conclusion, the redesigned app offered a more user-friendly and visually appealing experience for users.
-Through extensive research and testing, Pain points were identified and improvements made, ultimately leading to a more seamless user journey.
+Through extensive research and testing, pain points were identified and improvements made, ultimately leading to a more seamless user journey.
 The new design incorporated modern intuitive navigation, which enhanced user engagement and satisfaction.
-Appraiser evaluation times were significantly cut from roughly 1hr.
-30 minutes to 35-45 minutes.
+Appraiser evaluation times were significantly cut from roughly 1hr 30 minutes to 35-45 minutes.
 Finally, feedback from quality control was a substantial improvement in the quality and accuracy of data from appraisers.